AraujoJordan/Android-Word-Finder/README.md

 # Shopify-Android-Challenge-Summer-2020
-A simple word finder app made in Kotlin
+A simple word search app made in Kotlin

 ## Objective